aaronvincent/QHEAT/docs/source/qheat-jc.rst

 .. _rss-arxiv:

-ArXiV RSS Feed
+arXiv RSS Feed
 **************

-ArXiV also features the ability to be subscribed as an RSS feed.
+arXiv also features the ability to be subscribed as an RSS feed.
 To do so, subscribe to `<https://rss.arxiv.org/rss/hep-ph>`_ as the RSS feed URL for *hep-ph* submissions.
 See `this help page <https://info.arxiv.org/help/rss.html>`_ for more info.